Table of Contents

 2. Missing Money from Employers

-Many people out there may find unclaimed money from previous employers.
-This could be from unpaid wages due to payroll checks never being cashed, overtime work that didn’t get included in your wages, pensions or retirement plans that were never cashed out, or a refund of overpaid benefits.
+Unclaimed money could come from unpaid wages due to payroll checks never being cashed, overtime work that didn’t get included in your wages, pensions or retirement plans that were never cashed out, or a refund of overpaid benefits.

 If you feel you’re still owed money from a former employer, the first step is to search for your employer through the Wage and Hour Division (WHD) website.
 This resource, called Workers Owed Wages (WOW), is a free service run through the DOL that holds onto wages of former employees for up to three years.